 Line B - Check the box if your Social Security number(s), name(s), or address are different on this return than on any previously filed return.
+If your Social Security number is different on this return, include the Social Security number from your previously filed return in Line G.

 Line C - Check the box to indicate your filing status.
-If your filing status is different from your previously filed return, explain your change in Step 2, Line I.
+If your filing status is different from your previously filed return, explain your change in Line G.